How to Grow Zucchini Indoors

 Week 4: How to Prune & Trellis Zucchini Plants

-Zucchini plants are vines that will continue to grow and grow – so a monthly trim will be a necessary part of your care routine.
-You’ll make your first cut at about the second month, or when you have 5 branches and a growing tip, cut (or just pinch) off the main stem above the 5th branch.
+Zucchini plants are vines that will continue to grow, so a monthly trim will be a necessary part of your care routine.
+At about the second month, or when you have 5 branches and a growing tip, cut (or just pinch) off the main stem above the 5th branch.
 By removing the growing tip, you’re having the plant focus its energy on those 5 branches.
 There are several support options, ranging from cages to stakes, but we like to train those 5 branches up a fan trellis with plant clips.

-After this, pruning and trellising is more of an art (fortunately an art that’s hard to mess up) but the general things you’ll want to look of for when:
+After this, pruning and trellising is more of an art (fortunately an art that’s hard to mess up) but the general things you’ll want to look out for are:

-1. Little leaves grow out of the “V” where a branch meets the main stem.
+1. Little leaves growing out of the “V” where a branch meets the main stem.
 Snap these “suckers” off right at their base.

-2. The main stem is going past your grow area.
-Pinch of the growth tip where you want it to stop.
+2. The main stem going past your grow area.
+Pinch off the growth tip where you want it to stop.

-3. A heavy cluster of Zucchini starts to form.
+3. A heavy cluster of Zucchini starting to form.
 The weight can snap the vine, so clip right above the cluster to the trellis to avoid this (mildly heartbreaking) event.

 Month 2+: How to Pollinate Your Zucchini Flowers